threefoldfoundation/info_sdk/src/gettingstarted/testnet/testnet_getting_started.md

 ## Get TFT (Tokens for IT Capacity)

-The same TFTs can be used on testnet and on mainnet, there is however a price difference (currently on testnet the price for capacity is a factor 10 cheaper than on mainnet).
+The same TFTs can be used on testnet and on mainnet, there is however a price difference (currently - March 2021 - on testnet the price for capacity is a factor 10 cheaper than on mainnet).
 Please refer to [Get & Store TFT](mainnet_gettft) section to know more.